vaisakh-collab/HospitalManagementSystem-Java/DAO_DETAILS.md

 ### Method

-- getConnection(password : String) : Connection
+- getConnection() : Connection
-  - Establishes and returns a connection to the database.
+  - Establishes and returns a connection to the database using the credentials stored in the local `config.properties` file.
+  - Throws `SQLException` if a database connection error occurs.
-  - Throws `SQLException` if the connection cannot be established.
+  - Throws `IOException` if the configuration file cannot be read.

 ---